classyPimp/turboPimp/README.md

 ```
 git clone
 bundle
+configure postgress DB
 rake db:migrate
 rails s
 navigate to /
 signup one user
 navigate to /console
 User.first.add_role :admin
+Use demo

 ```

+To extract to your app for now copy javascripts folder and delete everything in components, models.
+basically you need only: react.js, vendor/react_wrapper, vendor/model and that's it, copy to your app and require to pipeline.

 # THE MODEL
 your models should inherit from `Model`.